wikimedia/research-article-recommender/README.md

 # research-translation-recommendation-models
-scripts used in building models that suggest translation recommendations
+scripts used in building models that suggest article recommendations

 ## Research
 Suggest Wikipedia articles for translation: https://arxiv.org/abs/1604.03235

 ## How to run
-0. `ssh stat1005`
+0. `ssh stat1007`
 1. Clone this repo and `cd` into it.
 2. Generate top 50 Wikipedias by article count:
    `python topsites.py 05/31/2018 > topsites.tsv`